-Butch Thompson was named Auburn's head baseball coach, Auburn Director of Athletics Jay Jacobs announced on October 22, 2015.
-Thompson, who spent three seasons as an assistant coach and recruiting coordinator at Auburn from 2006-08, returns to the Plains after seven seasons at Mississippi State as both associate head coach and pitching coach.
+Butch Thompson was named Auburn's head baseball coach by Auburn Director of Athletics Jay Jacobs on October 22, 2015, and enters his third season with the Tigers in 2017-18.
+Thompson, who spent three seasons as an assistant coach and recruiting coordinator at Auburn from 2006-08, returned to the Plains after seven seasons at Mississippi State as both associate head coach and pitching coach.

 In seven seasons at MSU, Thompson made four NCAA regional trips, two Super Regionals, won the SEC Tournament and advanced to the College World Series finishing as NCAA runner-up in 2013.
 In three of the last four seasons, the Bulldogs' staff ERA finished no higher than 3.06.
 Thompson's 2013 pitching staff was one of two nationally to finish in the top 15 in ERA, strikeouts per nine innings and hits allowed per nine innings.

 Thompson is considered one of the top recruiters in the country.
-Since 2003, he has secured nine recruiting classes that were ranked in the top 10 by either Baseball America or Perfect Game.
+Since 2003, he has secured 10 recruiting classes that were ranked in the top 10 by either Baseball America or Perfect Game, including the No. 5 national class for 2016-17.
 His classes signed from 2006-08 at Auburn each ranked in the top 18 nationally including the No. 5 class nationally in 2008 which included All-American and SEC Player of the Year Hunter Morris.

-A native of Amory, Miss., Thompson has coached 22 Division I All-Americans and 29 all-conference honors.
-In 2014, former Mississippi State pitcher Kendall Graveman became the ninth player Thompson tutored to pitch in the big leagues.
+A native of Amory, Miss., Thompson has coached 25 Division I All-Americans and 31 that have earned all-conference honors.
+Twelve pitchers tutored by Thompson have gone on to pitch in the big leagues.

-Thompson launched his coaching career as pitching coach and top assistant at Huntingdon College (Montgomery, Ala.) in 1993, before returning to his alma mater in Birmingham, where he helped lead the Panthers to back-to-back Southern States Conference championships and in 1995 coached BSC to its first NAIA World Series berth.
+Thompson launched his coaching career as pitching coach and top assistant at Huntingdon College (Ala.) in 1993, before returning to his alma mater in Birmingham, where he helped lead the Panthers to back-to-back Southern States Conference championships and in 1995 coached BSC to its first NAIA World Series berth.

 Thompson left BSC briefly to serve as head coach at Jefferson State Community College in Birmingham in 1997.
 While at JSCC, he was honored as the Regional Tournament Coach of the Year, the ABCA Alabama Junior College Coach of the Year and the Southeast Region Coach of the Year after guiding JSCC to a 39-21 mark, the AJCAA Region 22 State Championship and a third-place finish in the NJCAA Division II World Series.